NFT-com/analytics/API.md

 # Events API

 Events API is a REST API serving time series data relating to NFT-related events occurring on a blockchain.
+Events are served in a reverse chronological order, meaning most recent events are returned first.

 ## Endpoints